On Polyhedral Formulas for Kirillov-Reshetikhin Modules

-We propose a method to prove a polyhedral branching formula for Kirillov-Reshetikhin modules over a quantum affine algebra.
-When the underlying simple Lie algebra is of exceptional type, such a formula remains mostly conjectural.
-We convert a polyhedral formula into an identity between two rational functions of a single variable with only simple poles at known locations.
-It is then sufficient to check the equalities of the residues at those poles, which are explicitly computable quantities.
-By following this strategy, we obtain a computer-assisted proof of a conjectural polyhedral formula in type $F_4$.
+\Abstract{We propose a~method to prove a~polyhedral branching formula for Kirillov--Reshetikhin (KR) modules over an untwisted quantum affine algebra.
+When the underlying simple Lie algebra is of exceptional type, such a~formula remains conjectural in many cases.
+Using a~linear recurrence relation satisfied by the characters of KR modules, we convert the verification of a~polyhedral formula into an identity between two rational functions of a~single variable with only simple poles at known locations.
+It is then sufficient to compare the residues at those poles, which are explicitly computable quantities.
+By applying this strategy, we obtain new, computer-assisted and easily verifiable proofs of known polyhedral formulas in types $F_4$ and $G_2$ within a~uniform framework.}